angular/angular/docs/DEVELOPER.md

 ## <a name="clang-format"></a> Formatting your source code

 Angular uses [clang-format](http://clang.llvm.org/docs/ClangFormat.html) to format the source code.
-If the source code is not properly formatted, the CI will fail and the PR can not be merged.
+If the source code is not properly formatted, the CI will fail and the PR cannot be merged.

 You can automatically format your code by running: